passas/Cloud-Computing-Applications-and-Services/2.InstallSwap_Docker/README.md

 # 2. Pre-requisites
 Those pre-requisites are intended to be managed by the IaaS itslef.

-It consists on the proper installation of the Docker tool.
+It consists on the proper installation, and configuration of the Docker tool [^1,2].

+[^1]: Install Docker on Ubuntu: https://docs.docker.com/engine/install/ubuntu/ .
+[^2]: Remove the need for sudo at Docker requests: https://docs.docker.com/engine/install/linux-postinstall/ .